greenya/SpaceLib/README.md

 TODO: [?] ui: drag-n-drop frame info

     currently the dragged frame is always the one who has captured mouse; this means that no other frames receive any enter/leave events; now considered a scenario where we want to create an inventory with ability to drag-n-drop items.
 The item that got drag is fine, as it receives continuous drag callback; now, how can user get item below the dragged item, to highlight it or perform drop operation when drag is finished. at the moment, there is no other way (i don't see) as manually tinker with ui.mouse_frames list; but it would be nice to be able to express that some frame are drop targets;

-    ideas:
-    - add callback drop/drag_beat/drag_target/drop_target... something like that (?)
-    - so the frame can be notified about other's drag activity

     - maybe we should just extend Drag_Info, so it has current hovering frame, and the drag callback can decide what to do with it.
 This seems better and in one place (the dragged frame has all logic; again, the drag callback will be the same for all inventory slots in most cases, so no issues there).